rust-lang/book/nostarch/chapter20.md

 variables to be created via raw pointers helps make the safety requirements for using them more obvious.

-With mutable data that is globally accessible, it’s difficult to ensure there are no data races, which is why Rust considers mutable static variables to be unsafe.
-Where possible, it’s preferable to use the concurrency techniques and thread-safe smart pointers we discussed in Chapter 16 so the compiler checks that data access from different threads is done safely.
+With mutable data that is globally accessible, it’s difficult to ensure that there are no data races, which is why Rust considers mutable static variables to be unsafe.
+Where possible, it’s preferable to use the concurrency techniques and thread-safe smart pointers we discussed in Chapter 16 so that the compiler checks that data access from different threads is done safely.

 ### Implementing an Unsafe Trait